 The American Society of Anesthesiologists sponsors a scholarship for medical students introducing future physicians to rural anesthesia.
 Medical students can apply for scholarships valued up to $500 to pay for travel and lodging expenses for a rural clerkship.

 Applicants must be a third or fourth year medical student in an approved U.S. program and must be a medical student member of the ASA.

 Ruth G. White Scholarship Fund – California P.E.O.

 The California State Chapter of the Philanthropic Educational Organization (P.E.O.) provides educational scholarships to California women studying in a variety of fields.
 The Ruth G. White Scholarship Fund provides scholarships for women who are California residents and who have completed their first year of graduate study in the field of medicine.
 Scholarship grants are awarded based on integrity of character, scholastic ability, school/community activities, and financial need.

 The Sallie Mae Graduate Scholarship Search tool allows students to get free access to graduate scholarship opportunities; create a profile based on field of study, skills, and interests; set up alerts to notify you when new graduate scholarships matching your profile become available, and enter for a chance to win $1,000 in Sallie Mae’s monthly sweepstakes.

 SeniorAdvice.com Caregiver Scholarship

 SeniorAdvice.com, a leading resource for housing solutions and advice for seniors, is offering a $2,000 scholarship. to an eligible student who has been a caregiver for an adult relative.
-The scholarship will be awarded to a student who will be attending college or university in the Spring of 2019 and may be used for tuition and/or books.
+The scholarship will be awarded to a student who will be attending college or university in the Fall of 2019 and may be used for tuition and/or books.
 A video and a copy of the applicant’s current transcript are required as part of the application.